deeplearning4j/deeplearning4j-docs/opendata.md

 ---
-title: Open Datasets for Deep Learning
+title: Open Datasets for Deep Learning & Machine Learning
 layout: default
 ---

-# Open Data for Deep Learning
+# Open Data for Deep Learning & Machine Learning

 Here you'll find an organized list of interesting, high-quality datasets for machine learning research.
 We welcome your contributions for [curating this list](https://github.com/deeplearning4j/deeplearning4j/blob/gh-pages/opendata.md)!
 You can find other lists of such datasets [on Wikipedia](https://en.wikipedia.org/wiki/List_of_datasets_for_machine_learning_research), for example.